 During the summer months, when bushfires are a very real danger, certain days of high heat and/or wind are designated extreme fire hazard days, and open fires are banned.
 Information on such conditions can be obtained from local radio stations or Shire Councils.
 If information is not readily available, use your common sense, but be aware of the real danger posed by bushfires.
 Please do not light fires anywhere other than in the fireplaces provided, especially in summer.

-A total fire ban is usually in place from the end of October to March each year.
+A campfire ban is usually in place from the end of October to March each year.
+Total fire bans may also be in place.
 Check the Track Conditions on our site before you walk.

 A number of campsites on the Track are designated no fire sites.
 This is usually to preserve fragile and important surrounding vegetation, and we ask that you respect this request and use your fuel stove.
 Indeed, it is sound practice always to use a fuel stove, thereby preserving the visual and environmental qualities surrounding the campsites.